scaleway/api.scaleway.com/contents/account.md

 ##### Retrieve a user [GET]

-List informations about your user account
+List information about your user account

 The response is an object that has a key called `user`.
 This key contain a standard `user` object.